puppetlabs/puppet-specifications/language/resource-api/README.md

 ```

 Neither of these options are ideal; and are documented as a limitation.
 Improvement ideas include forward porting the status quo by enabling multiple implementations to register for the same definition, or allowing definitions to declare (partial) equivalence to other definitions (ala "apt::package is a package").

-### Composite namevars

-The current API does not provide a way to specify composite namevars - types with multiple namevars. [`title_patterns`](https://github.com/puppetlabs/puppet-specifications/blob/master/language/resource_types.md#title-patterns) are already very data driven, and will be easy to add at a later point.

 ### Puppet 4 data types